+If you dance frequently enough, you have experienced a chaotic dance floor.
+A chaotic dance floor has no flow, people weave in and out of lanes, and couples enter with no regard for those already on the floor.
+Accidents and near collisions happen almost everywhere you look.
 I believe this happens mostly due to the fact that people have not learned proper tango etiquette and floor craft.
 Lack of floor craft is most obvious at crowded milongas.
 With small tango communities, this is usually not a problem.
 But here in the Bay Area where we have many dancers, the lack of tango etiquette can become very apparent.
 A crowded milonga is the ideal situation to follow the rules of floor craft.
-However, it is advisable to follow good floor craft even when the dance floor is not crowded.
+However, it is wise to practice good floor craft and etiquette no matter how many people are on the dance floor.

 3. Only one couple should merge onto the dance floor at a time.
 This means queue up and wait your turn to enter.

-4. When entering, merge into the flow and dance WITH THE FLOW.
+4. When entering, merge into the flow and dance WITH the flow.
 Always respect the space of the couples ahead you, behind you, and next to you.
 Try not to tailgate or allow too much space to form in front of you.
 This also applies in between songs of a tanda.
 Too much small talk can stall up the line.

 6. Keep your vocabulary limited to the space available and avoid stepping backwards against the line of dance.
 The couple behind you are expecting you to continue moving forward.
-Do small rock steps if you are not able to move anywhere.
+Do small rock steps if you are not able to move anywhere and take longer steps if you find a large space in front of you.
 At all costs, avoid moving in and out of lanes or passing on the right (the leaders blind spot).
 It’s always best to stay in your place in your lane until the end of the tanda.
 (Hint: good leaders will pick who they want to dance behind to ensure a pleasant experience.)

 7. For very crowded dance floors, shorten your steps as much as needed.
 Followers should also be aware of the space around them and not let their legs fly into other couples.
-I’ve experienced very crowded dance floors in which we moved barely a yard in a whole tanda, yet it was still pleasant as everyone was practicing good floor craft.
+I’ve experienced very crowded dance floors in which we moved barely a yard in a whole tanda, yet it was still quite pleasant as everyone was practicing good floor craft.

-8. When collisions happen: smile, make eye contact to acknowledge the collision, and then APOLOGIZE even if it’s not your fault.
+8. When collisions happen: make eye contact to acknowledge the collision, and then APOLOGIZE even if it’s not your fault.

 9. When everyone is moving at the same tempo and about the same pace a uniform rhythm forms.
 This is flow.
 You can see this flow from the outside and it’s a beautiful sight.